DLD FACT SHEETS

 Use our media release templates to submit a story to your local newspaper or magazine.
 Enter your name or organisation and add your own quotes, photos of your event or views of children/parents/professionals.

-A IMPORTANT: There is an embargo on the press release for 9 October 2020.
-This means articles should only be published on that date or after.
+A IMPORTANT: There is an embargo on the press release for 12 October 2020.
+This means you can share the press release with the media, but articles should only be published on that date or after.
 Please help us stick to this to ensure we create momentum at the right time with maximum buzz around the day.

 For any media release inquiries, please contact firstname.lastname@example.org.